lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 `self` and `state` come from the method declaration

-# Update the Watch Face
+# Create the Watch Face

 TODO